 What are the Signs of Hormonal Imbalance?

 Chronic stress can also trigger a hormonal imbalance in the body.
-This happens because chronically elevated cortisol levels cause a domino effect, affecting the production of every other hormone our bodies produce, including hormones produced by the thyroid and the sex organs.
+This happens because chronically elevated cortisol levels cause a domino effect, affecting the production of every other hormone our bodies produce, including the thyroid hormone, which regulates metabolism and energy, and sex hormones produced by sex organs.

 Common symptoms of a hormonal imbalance include: